-The Managing Director of the Company is Takis Phidia and the General Manager is George Mavrelis (appointed on 1st February 2018).
+The Managing Director of the Company is Takis Phidia and the General Manager is George Georgakopoulos (appointed on 1st March 2019).
+During 2018, the General Manager of the Company was George Mavrelis.
+The BoD farewelled George Mavrelis in February 2019 thanking him for his valuable administration.